seanlikesred/flask-sheets-template-2024/docs/GOOGLE_CLOUD.md

 ![](/docs/images/service-account-json.png)

 Then download the resulting JSON key file into the root directory of this repo, and rename it to "google-credentials.json".

-It is important to have this file in the root directory of the repository, specifically called "google-credentials.json".
+> NOTE: it is important to have this file in the root directory of the repository, specifically called "google-credentials.json".
 This file has been ignored from version control for security reasons (see ".gitignore" file), and therefore should NOT be tracked in version control or uploaded to GitHub.

 ## Enabling APIs